-8. In coordination with, or with direction from the Fire Chief or the Fire Captain, the Firefighter is responsible for evaluating and critiquing the North Slave Regional Airports Manuals for operational effectiveness and application based on TC regulatory compliance.
-The Firefighter must review and sign-off on required manuals acknowledging understanding of roles and responsibilities as detailed, these manuals include, but are not limited to the following:
+8. In co-ordination with, or with direction from the Fire Chief, the Fire Captain is responsible to evaluate and critique the North Slave Regional Airports Manuals for operational effectiveness and application based on TC regulatory compliance.
+Ensures that all subordinate staff has reviewed, understand and signed-off acknowledging their roles and responsibilities as detailed within the required manuals.
+These manuals include, but are not limited to the following:

 - Airport Emergency Plans (AEP);

 - Airport Wildlife Management Plans (AWMP);

 - Foreign Object Debris (FOD);

 - Reduced Visibility Operational Plan (RVOP);

-- Yellowknife Airport Fire Department Standing Operating Guidelines (SOG's);
+- Yellowknife Airport Fire Department SOGs

 - CARs Training Syllabus;

-- Airside Vehicle Operators Permit (AVOP);
+- AVOP;

 - Winter Maintenance Plan (WMP);

 - Safety Management Systems Manual (SMS);

 - Apron Management and Safety Plan;

 - Airport Security Program; and,

-- Ensures that required documentation sign-offs are completed correctly and accurately in accordance with TC, CARs and department SOG's.
+- Responsible to ensure that required documentation sign-offs are completed correctly and accurately in accordance with TC, CARs and department SOGs.

-9. Yellowknife Airport is responsible for the operation, maintenance and safety of four North Slave Community airports including Gamèti, Whatì, Wekweèti and Łutselk'e.
-With direction from the Fire Chief or the Fire Captain, the Firefighter assists the Manager of Community Airports in the implementation of TC Regulations and Airport policies to ensure compliance.
-Including but not limited to:
+9. Yellowknife Airport is responsible for the operation, maintenance and safety of four North Slave Community airports, including Gamètì, Whatì, Wekweètì and Łutselk'e.
+As requested, the Fire Captain assists the Manager of Community Airports in the implementation of TC Regulations and Airport policies to ensure compliance, including but not limited to:

 - Emergency responses;

 - First Aid training;

-- Tabletop exercises;
+- Table-top exercises;

 - Airport wildlife management;

 - Airport emergency plan;

 - AVOP training and testing;

-- Airport operational reviews; and, - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOG's.
+- Airport operational reviews; and,

+- Responsible to ensure that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOGs.

-10. Administrative Responsibilities:
+10. Administrative responsibilities:

-- Assists in the procurement process of equipment/clothing/agents; - Ensures accuracy of the daily shift log as per the SOG's; - In the absence of the Fire Captain, responsible for the shift schedule: - Approves and schedules leave to maintain Category 6 ARFF coverage; - Arranges over-time coverage to cover unscheduled leave to maintain Category 6 ARFF coverage; - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOG's.
+- Assists in the procurement process of equipment/clothing/agents; - Ensures accuracy of the daily shift log as per the SOGs; - Manages the shift schedule: - Approves and schedules leave to maintain Category 6 ARFF Coverage; - Arranges over-time coverage to cover unscheduled leave to maintain Category 6 ARFF Coverage; - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOGs.